aaronlks/aaronlks/README.md

 ### Hi there 👋

+**NOTE:** This is my personal github.
+I star repos out of curiosity and interest, mainly for learning purposes, not necessarily related to work.
+Thanks.

 I work at

    - https://github.com/aaronleesmu
    - https://gitlab.com/aaronleesmu
    - https://scis.smu.edu.sg/people/staff

-**NOTE:** I star repos out of curiosity and interest, mainly for learning purposes, not necessarily related to work.
-Thanks.

 <!--
 **aaronlks/aaronlks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.